giovi321/wifi_button/README.md

 - The charger module keeps the battery charged and you safe from fire hazards, it is simply plug and play
 - we need a voltage sensor connected to one analog input of the Wemos D1 Mini in order to read the battery status and receive a notification on Home Assistant when it is about to die
 - 3.7v battery is the way to go to power the Wemos D1 Mini, and 2000 mAh fits the small design of the case; feel free to use a different amperage battery
-   - I haven't tested it, but from my research online this is the power consumption of different versions of Wemos D1 Mini in deep-sleep mode powered from the 5v input (which is less efficient because there is a voltage regulator in the middle) [see table below]
+   - I haven't tested it, but from my research online the power consumption of different versions of Wemos D1 Mini in deep-sleep mode powered from the 5v input (which is less efficient because there is a voltage regulator in the middle) can vary depending on the manufacturer (see table below)
-   - Assuming we are unlucky and got the worse energy-performing Wemos D1 Mini, the average consumption is 69.47mA
-   - The calculation steps are available below
-   - If we take into consideration the best case, that is 78µA, the battery would last almost 3x: 1,068 days
+   - Assuming we are unlucky and got the worse energy-performing Wemos D1 Mini, the average consumption is 69.47mA, giving it a life of almost 399 days (the calculation steps are available below).
+If we take into consideration the best case scenario, that is 78µA consumption, the battery would last almost 3x: 1,068 days
    - We are not taking into consideration the power consumption of the touch sensor, phototransistor and voltage sensor.
 The first two components have a very small consumption as it peaks mostly when you activate the touch sensor.
 For the voltage sensor I couldn't find anything online.
 In any case, even assuming an absurde value of 15% increase in power consumption, it's still a decent number of days.
    - I don't think I need to say that: i) these values are purely theorethical, the nominal rating of the battery does not equal its empirical performance; ii) the amount of times you will use the button will influence the duration of the battery
    - Pro tip: if you desolder the LED that is installed on the touch sensor and replace it with a resistor, you save some precious µA